Najma53/Portfolio-using-React/portfolio/README.md

 ## Getting Started with Create React App

 1. Create Repository on Github and clone it to your machine.
-2. Open the repository on your mavhine using code editor, in my case vscode.
+2. Open the repository on your machine using code editor, in my case vscode.
 3. In vs code, open intergrated terminal and create react app by giving this command npx create-reat-app and a file name.
 4. Install necessary dependencies, in this case bootstrap and react router
 5. Run the app to see if its running by typing npm start.
 You should see the react logo rotating on localhost:3000